A General Theory of the Stochastic Linear Bandit and Its Applications: Examples of ROFUL and Sieved Greedy

 \subsection{Worst-case analysis of TS}

 In this section, we study the worst-case (frequentist) regret of TS with inflated posterior variance.
-We recover the same bounds as in \citep{agrawal2013thompson,abeille2017linear}. \cref{alg:inflated-ts} shows the pseudo-code for this instance of TS.
+We recover the same bounds as the ones by \cite{agrawal2013thompson} and \cite{abeille2017linear}. \cref{alg:inflated-ts} shows the pseudocode for this instance of TS.
 We also make the additional assumption that $|\ArmSet_t|\le n$ for all $t$.

 Due to the inflated variance, we need to redefine $\LowerConf_t(\cdot)$ and $\UpperConf_t(\cdot)$.
 Specifically, let

 and define

 As $\Radius'\geq\Radius$, we infer that $\LowerConf_t(\cdot)$ and $\UpperConf_t(\cdot)$ satisfy the confidence bounds condition (\cref{def:conf-bound}).
 We note that this definition replaces the $\Radius^2$ term in $\Complexity$ with $\Radius'^2$.
 Next, we prove that the worth function given by